wilburhimself/wilburhimself.github.io/content/blog/using-service-objects-in-ruby-on-rails/index.md

 ### Service objects as modules

-Using a module approach I created a service that looks very much like a factory design pattern.
+Using a module approach I created a service that looks very much like a factory design pattern:

 ```ruby
 module CreatePost